nopnop2002/esp-idf-mbedtls/aes_cfb128/README.md

 	Data of any size can be encrypted.

 As you can see from this output, if the SEED string is changed, the encryption result will change.
+To decrypt it, you need to use not only the encryption key but also the same SEED string.
+If the encryption and decryption SEED strings are different, decryption will not be possible.
 ```
 I (312) MAIN: seed=[seed string]
 I (312) MAIN: 0x3ffb3e60   d9 3b 4b 5a b2 df 8d 55  69 12 b0                 |.;KZ...Ui..|